|Posted on October 9, 2019 in Car Accident |

 In 2015 and 2016, nearly 2,600 people were killed in motor vehicle collisions in Kansas and Missouri.

 A fatal crash can occur anywhere at any time.
-At Wendt Law, our Kansas City car accident attorneys wanted to find out if there were stretches of highway where they occur more frequently.
+At Wendt Law, we wanted to find out if there were stretches of highway where they occur more frequently.

-So, with the help of data visualization firm 1Point21 Interactive, our personal injury lawyers analyzed two years of crash data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) to map out the deadliest highway segments in Missouri and Kansas.
+So, with the help of data visualization firm 1Point21 Interactive, our legal team analyzed two years of crash data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) to map out the deadliest highway segments in Missouri and Kansas.

 From 2015-2016, we identified 40 segments of state and federal highways where fatal crashes occur at a high rate.
 These stretches totaled approximately 260 miles of highway that accounted for 162 fatal collisions and 182 fatalities.
 These segments were then ranked by density, measured by fatal crashes per mile.